BigDataRepublic/data-modelling/presentation/slidev/slides.md

 # What is analytical data modeling?
 - Create a structured and organized representation of **data elements** and their **relationships** within a system
-- Serves as a **blueprint**  for how data is collected, stored, managed, used within databases
-- Aims to support the organization objectives in both operational and analytical environments
+- Aims to support the organization objectives in analytical environments

 ---